Money Saving Hacks from an Extreme Cheapskate – What makes someone an extreme cheapskate? Learn the best tips to take your finances to the next level!

 Ever wonder what makes an Extreme Cheapskate the way that they are?

-An extreme Cheapskate is somebody who will do almost anything to save money.
-They are the kinds of people who would rather talk about finances then talk about sports or gossip or TV or anything else.
+An “Extreme Cheapskate” is somebody who will do almost anything to save money.
+They are the kinds of people who would rather talk about finances then talk about sports, gossip, TV or anything else.

-Extreme Cheapskates are more fanatical people when it comes to saving money.
+Extreme Cheapskates are slightly-fanatical people when it comes to saving money.
 They will come up with ways that you have never thought of in your wildest dreams to save money.
-There are the kinds of people who are just inherently financially minded.
-Every conversation everything winds up coming back to money.
+They are the kinds of people who are just always thinking about number no matter what situation they are in..
+In every conversation, everything winds up coming back to money in their minds.

 No, this is not going to be a post about how you need to stop using toilet paper.
 (I draw the line there.
 I need toilet paper my house!)
 This is about a mindset change.

 There’s only so much that you can do to save money in your life.
-There are only so many things that you can cut out.
-I’m pretty sure that if I see another post about how I need to cut out cable or start using coupons at the grocery store like an extreme couponer I’m going to lose my mind.
+There are only so many things that you can cut out for the sake of saving a few bucks.

 With that in mind here are the best money-saving hacks from an Extreme Cheapskate.